cyrilou242/cyrilou242.github.io/_posts/2024-09-08-cs50-game-with-libgdx-0-pong.markdown

 ref: cs50g0
 ---

-An adaptation of Harvard CS50 Game for LibGDX.
-[Lecture 0: Pong](https://cs50.harvard.edu/games/2018/notes/0/).
-Watch the video [here](https://cs50.harvard.edu/games/2018/weeks/0/).
+*An adaptation of Harvard CS50 Game in Java with libGDX.
+The original course uses Lua and Love2D.
+All credits to Colton Ogden and David J. Malan.*

+Watch the course video [here](https://cs50.harvard.edu/games/2018/weeks/0/).
+Original notes in Lua with Love2D: [Lecture 0: Pong](https://cs50.harvard.edu/games/2018/notes/0/).
+Below are the notes adapted for Java with libGDX.

 ## Today’s Topics

 - Java
   This is the programming language that we’ll be using predominantly throughout the course.
-Java is a dynamic scripting language similar to Python and JavaScript.
+Java is a general purpose, high-level, class-based, object-oriented programming language.

 - LibGDX
   The primary game framework we’ll be using throughout the course.
-It works hand in hand with Java, and you can find documentation for it at libgdx.com/dev.
+It works hand in hand with Java, and you can find documentation for it at [libgdx.com/dev](https://libgdx.com/dev).

 - Drawing Shapes and Text
   Two of the most basic principles of game development, being able to draw shapes and text is what will allow us to render our game on a screen.